What role does self-preservation play in our life, career, and relationships?

 Your Success Requires Self-Preservation

-Although you know difficulties will come from time to time, your life should be loaded with fulfilling experiences.
+Although you know difficulties will occasionally come, your life should be filled with fulfilling experiences.

 You should not simply aim to survive.